Job Posting: HepConnect Coordinator

 This position will:

-- Cultivate strong working relationships with coalition partners and key staff members at partner organizations, and represent NCAAN in coalitions focused on Medicaid expansion in NC.
+- Cultivate strong working relationships with coalition partners and key staff members at partner organizations, and represent NCAAN in coalitions focused on HCV and harm reduction.

-- In partnership with appropriate staff, generate earned media about Medicaid expansion in NC.
+- In partnership with appropriate staff, generate earned media about HCV and harm reduction.

 - Attract and engage supporters through social media.

-- Host regional trainings in target communities in North Carolina to build knowledge and expertise about expanding Medicaid
+- Host regional trainings in priority communities in North Carolina to build knowledge and expertise about HCV and harm reduction.

 - Bachelor’s degree in related field preferred.